Anvar Afandiyev: Karabakh war and army commander

 When the Second Nagorno-Karabakh War began, he participated in battles as the commander of the 6th (Reserve) Army Corps.
 By the decree of the President Ilham Aliyev on July 23, 2021, Major General Anvar Afandiyev was appointed as the first commander of the Ground Forces of the Azerbaijan Armed Forces.
 That November, he became a Lieutenant General.
+On 12 January 2024, Efendiyev was retired into the reserve.